Kahsolt/stable-diffusion-webui-sonar/README.md

 ⚪ Fixups

+- 2023/01/28: keep up with webui's updates of extra-networks
 - 2023/01/12: fix issue #2 with webui's updates (error `AttributeError: 'Options' object has no attribute 'filter_nsfw'`)
 - 2023/01/03: fix issue #1 with webui's updates (error `AttributeError: 'StableDiffusionProcessingTxt2Img' object has no attribute 'firstphase_height'`)